Because you’re tired of feeling miserable…

 Why Lavender Can Truly Make A Huge Difference to Your Skin, Hair - And Body – Read More

-Best For: Hay fever, sinusitis, sinus headaches, coughs, itching
+Best For: Hay fever, sinusitis, sinus headaches, stuffy nose, coughs, itching, red bumps

 With its high menthol content and strong, fresh, minty scent, peppermint oil is one of the best in class when it comes to clearing up your sinuses almost immediately.
 Although not an antihistamine like other oils, it’s incredibly effective at opening up your airways and relieving a scratchy throat that can cause coughing.
 That being said, anything that can helps you breathe and feel better is more than welcome.